crschmidt/cpp.ebikelibrary.org/content/buy-yours/hsd.md

 | **Big Kid Setup**: Captain's Chair, Sidekick Footrests, Wheel Guard | $4,532	| $3,232 | $2,882 |

 *Does this package not match what you want?
-Reach out to E-Bikes of New England to discuss what you're looking for and get a custom price, with the same discount on accessories across the board for Camberville E-Bike Lending Library community members!*
+Reach out to E-Bikes of New England to discuss what you're looking for and get a custom price, with the same discount on accessories across the board for Community Pedal Power E-Bike Lending Library community members!*

 All prices include professional assembly and delivery to the Camberville area; delivery south of the Charles River is an additional $50.

-**For each bike purchased, E-Bikes of New England will donate $50 to the Camberville E-Bike Lending Library.**
+**For each bike purchased, E-Bikes of New England will donate $50 to the Community Pedal Power E-Bike Lending Library.**